Harvest Software Change Manager v12.x and higher

 Here is a package name after clicking just once to highlight it:

-To read more about access permissions, and which types of access control which actions, read the "Control Object Access" chapter of you SCM Administrator Guide.
+To read more about access permissions, and which types of access control which actions, read the "Control Object Access" chapter of the online documentation.